 New software and hardware are allowing food trucks to become more efficient and convenient for customers.
-For instance, there are hundreds of POS systems that have been optimized or specifically designed for food truck use.
-To get the word out or draw in hungry customers come lunchtime, invest in marketing apps that can geo-track your location and let users know where your food truck is and where you will be throughout the day.
-Other technology can make your truck’s presentation more impressive to your customers, like digital menus and food safety software.
+For instance, hundreds of point-of-sale (POS) systems have been optimized or specifically designed for food truck use.
+To get the word out, invest in marketing apps that can geo-track your location and let users know where your food truck is and will be throughout the day.
+Other technologies, like digital menus and food safety software, can make your truck’s presentation more impressive to your customers.

 Editor’s note: Looking for a POS system?
 We can help you choose the one that’s right for you.
 Use the questionnaire below to receive information from a variety of vendors for free:

 TouchBistro is a restaurant POS system that offers a food truck setup that requires minimal hardware.
 The interface is accessible through an iPad or computer over a local network.
 The system connects to a cloud network, but it can function without a constant connection to the internet.
 A customer-facing feature allows you to show customers photos of menu items that they can select.
-Pricing starts at $69 per month for one iPad license.
-Some plans give you more licenses, including an unlimited plan for $399.
+Pricing starts at $69 per month for one iPad license, with additional customization options available to tailor the system to a business’s specific needs.
 Learn more in our review of TouchBistro.

-ShopKeep by Lightspeed is a POS system that also acts as an inventory tracker.
+Lightspeed is a POS system that also acts as an inventory tracker.
 You can select menu items to track the number of ingredients used and tally them in an inventory screen.
-ShopKeep can come with the hardware you need or accommodate equipment that you already have.
+Lightspeed comes with the hardware you need or can accommodate equipment you already have.
 A marketing feature also allows you to sign your customers up for an email list when they opt to receive their receipt by email so that you can send them news and coupons.
-The service starts at $49 per month.
+The service starts at $69 per month.
 Learn more in our review of Lightspeed.

-Square is known as one of the go-to POS solutions for a merchant or restaurant on the go.
-The card reader attachment and app are compatible with iPhones and iPads as well as most major Android devices.
+Square is known as one of the go-to POS solutions for credit card processing for growing businesses.
+The card reader attachment and app are compatible with iPhones, iPads and most major Android devices.
 Square’s app is highly customizable, allowing you to adjust taxes, discounts and other factors for payments.
-The Square card reader itself is convenient with its headphone jack plugin.
-The magnetic stripe version is free, and the card chip reader is $30.
+The Square card reader itself is convenient with its headphone jack plug-in.
+The magnetic stripe version is free, and the card chip reader is $10.
 The initial app is free, with no subscription fees.
-Instead, Square charges a fee of 2.6% plus 10 cents for every card payment.
+Instead, Square charges a fee of 2.6 percent plus 10 cents for every card payment.
 Square also offers POS kits with receipt printers and stands, and it has add-ons that can manage your payroll, e-commerce and marketing.
 Learn more in our review of Square.

 Toast is a restaurant-focused POS system that offers multiple options and add-ons, depending on your business’s needs.
-Its Starter Kit package – which includes a terminal, cash drawer and payment device – is perfect for food trucks that need a flexible and mobile POS solution.
-The company also offers pay-as-you-go pricing (2.99% plus 15 cents per transaction).
+Its Quick Start Bundle plan — which includes hardware setup with one terminal, a cloud-based POS, and additional features and software — is perfect for food trucks that need a flexible and mobile POS solution.
+The company also offers pay-as-you-go pricing (2.99 percent plus 15 cents per transaction).
 Other perks include digital ordering solution add-ons and the ability to update your online menu quickly.
 Learn more in our review of Toast.

-Roaming Hunger is an app that can track your truck, and it displays that data to customers through its website and app, but it also connects you to people who want to hire you for events and catering.
+Roaming Hunger is an app that can track your truck, and it displays that data to customers through its website and app.
+It also connects you to people who want to hire you for events and catering.
 Organizers for festivals, block parties and other events can find your business on Roaming Hunger and contact you.
 It shows your availability and what you serve, and it’s free to sign up.

 While running a successful food truck requires excellent food, it also requires you to hustle when it comes to marketing.
-If no one knows about your truck and the great food you offer, building up a consistent customer base will be challenging.
+If no one knows about your truck and great food, building up a consistent customer base will be challenging.
 That’s why you need a quality website and both email and text message marketing tools.

 You can make your own mobile app with Appy Pie.
-Impress customers by introducing them to your own mobile app, where they can see where your truck is, view a menu, order food, sign up for a loyalty program and get coupons.
-Appy Pie allows you to build an HTML5 app for iOS, Android, Windows Phone and Amazon devices without the need for coding skills.
-While it is free to build an app, the free version shows ads on your app.
-For ad-free apps and continued use of Appy Pie services, you will need a paid plan, starting at $15 per month.
+Impress customers by introducing them to your mobile app, so they can see where your truck is, view a menu, order food, sign up for a loyalty program and get coupons.
+Appy Pie allows you to build an HTML5 app for iOS, Android and Amazon devices without the need for coding skills.
+While it’s free to build an app, the free version shows ads on your app.
+For ad-free apps and continued use of Appy Pie services, you will need a paid plan, starting at $12 per month billed annually.

 Mailchimp remains among the most popular email marketing solutions available, primarily due to its user-friendly interface and availability of features.
 You can send out location updates, surveys and information with the click of a button.
 You can also use the platform’s integrations to schedule pickup times for customers.
 Mailchimp offers a robust free version of its service, though multiple paid plans exist for businesses needing additional features.

-With “to-the-second” GPS tracking, Samsara allows you to keep track of your drivers' and vehicles' locations in real time.
+With “to-the-second” GPS tracking, Samsara allows you to keep track of the locations of your drivers and vehicles in real time.
 The platform also provides preventive reminders and over-the-air vehicle diagnostics to prevent truck breakdowns.
 Pricing will vary by the number of vehicles and features you plan to use, and you’ll need to fill out a brief survey on the website for more detailed information.
 However, free trials and demos are available.
 Learn more in our review of Samsara.

 Improve your truck’s presentation by using digital display screens for menus that can be mounted to the side of your truck.

-NEC Display Solutions is a company that specializes in commercial display screens, including digital menus.
-These screens come in several different sizes, are made for long periods of use and relatively weather-resistant.
+Sharp NEC Display Solutions is a company that specializes in commercial display screens, including digital menus.
+These screens come in several different sizes, are made for long periods of use and are relatively weather-resistant.